haptork/csaransh/README.md

   - gcc 5.3 or later or equivalent c++14 compiler.
   - Python 3.x or Python 2.7 or above

+For html only web-app:
+- Modern internet browser.
+	- tested on safari and firefox61

 For web-server:
   - nodejs, npm / yarn for web-interface server.

-For web-app:
-- Modern internet browser.
-	- tested on safari and firefox61

 - Hardware:
 	- CPU: comparable to i5 or better for smooth web interactions.